-As you can see above, the weights of the long-range RWD variant (single motor) and the long-range AWD (dual motors) version are the same.
+As you see above, the weights of the long-range RWD variant (single motor) and the long-range AWD (dual motors) version are the same.
 The final specifications could be different as an AWD set-up naturally increases weight.
-The above-mentioned figures could be internal targets.
 The AWD variant would pack more horsepower, but its range would be less, while the RWD would maximize range with less (but largely adequate) horsepower.

-Audi says the A6 e-tron concept’s battery pack has an energy storage capacity of around 100 kWh, enough to provide a WLTP range of more than 700 km (435 miles).
-The operating voltage is 800 volts, enabling blazing fast charging speeds of up to 270 kW.
-The concept can charge from 5 to 80% in less than 25 minutes.
-Ten minutes of plugging into a DC charger can add more than 300 km (186 miles) worth of charge.
+The A6 e-tron’s battery pack will likely have an energy storage capacity of 100 kWh (gross), enough to provide a WLTP range of more than 700 km (435 miles).
+The operating voltage will be 800 volts, enabling blazing-fast charging speeds of up to 270 kW.
+A 5-80% DC fast-charging session will likely take less than half an hour, probably just around 21 minutes.
+Plugging into a DC fast-charger for just 10 minutes may add 300 km (186 miles) worth of charge.

-Citing an Audi spokeswoman, Der Spiegel reported in December 2021 that Audi’s Ingolstadt factory would begin manufacturing the Audi Q6 e-tron from 2023, and the “successor to the A6, the E6,” will join later.
-The report adds that the Audi Neckarsulm plant will also manufacture the E6, although in the second generation.
+Citing an Audi spokeswoman, Der Spiegel reported in December 2021 that Audi’s Ingolstadt factory would begin manufacturing the Audi Q6 e-tron from 2023, and the A6 Electric will join later.
+The report adds that the Audi Neckarsulm plant will also manufacture the new electric sedan, although in the second generation.

 Chinese model will be made locally

 FAW, Volkswagen Group’s local partner in China, has established a new entity called Audi FAW New Energy Company for manufacturing EVs in the country.
-The joint venture is presently working on developing a new construction base with over 150,000 units of annual manufacturing capacity in Changchun, the capital of Jilin province.
-Operations are expected to begin here by the end of 2024.
-The PPE-based Audi EVs will be made here; an Audi electric SUV and a sedan, and the third one will be the E6.
+The joint venture is presently constructing a new factory with over 150,000 units of annual manufacturing capacity in Changchun, the capital of Jilin province.
+The PPE-based Audi EVs will be made here.

-Audi plans to launch the E6 after the Q6 e-tron and launch it in Europe in 2023.
-There are no credible reports or official confirmation about the electric saloon’s arrival in North America.
-Given the dwindling sales of its gas version (A6) in the U.S., Audi may think the E6 is the solution to regain strength in the segment.
+Audi is likely to launch the A6 Electric in Europe after the Q6 e-tron in 2024.
+There are no credible reports or official confirmation about the electric sedan’s arrival in North America.
+Given the dwindling sales of its gas version (A6) in the U.S., Audi may think the A6 Electric is the solution to regain strength in the segment.